UPDATED: 21 APRIL 2018

 - The old access route to Mt Hay (Butterbox) Canyon across the swamp has been permanently closed.
 Signage at the car park provides information on the new track, which is clearly marked.

 - The old Claustral Canyon access via Mt Tomah has been permanently closed.
 The new route enters from Bells Line of Road, just west of Mt Bell.

 Long term canyon closures:

-- Minnamurra Canyon (Illawarra) is closed due to concerns over the environmental impacts posed by canyoners.
+- Minnamurra Canyon (Illawarra) is closed due to the environmental impact of canyoning on threatened plant species.